 In most parts of the United States, the landlord has an obligation to make sure the rental property is in living condition upon the tenant’s initial moving in.
 Once moved in, the landlord continues to assume responsibility to ensure the dwelling stays in habitable condition – heat, water, air conditioning electricity, etc.

 The landlord responsibilities are to keeping the premises up to code.
 This could mean anything from smoke detectors being installed to making sure the ventilation is adequate and in good order.

 In some cases, landlords are responsible for their tenants’ safety.
 All outer entrances should have sufficient locks that work, and certain areas should be well-lighted.
 But because the rules are different from state to state, you should do research first before moving in.
-However, if you do find yourself being injured because of negligence on the part of your landlord, you need to contact a South Florida personal injury attorney right away.
+However, if you do find yourself being injured because of negligence on the part of your landlord, you need to contact a personal injury attorney right away.
 Your safety and peace of mind come first, getting injured on the premises of a property owned by someone else violates that peace of mind.

 If you are injured on the property of rental, you need to take action, especially if it is at the hands of someone else’s carelessness.
 Upsetting your landlord should not be a reason to remain quiet and not seek action.
 Your health and safety come first, and that is a trust you put in your landlord.
 Finding a personal injury attorney in South Florida who handles premises liability cases should not add to your worries.
 Don’t hesitate to reach out if you find yourself in a personal injury situation.
 Do what is best for you.
-To learn more about landlord responsibilities, Call today for a consultation.
+To learn more about landlord responsibilities, contact us today for a consultation.